near/docs/docs/bos/queryapi/index-function.md

 ## Feed-indexer logic

-Now let's check out how the indexing logic for feed indexer works.
-So we're given the same getBlock with the block and context object, but we'd only like to work transactions on the social.near contract.
-So what we do first is filter the contracts and get the data that we need and transform it to something that we can work with.
-So the first thing we do is get the block and go into the actions filter based off of the receiver ID, and then we only are interested in set method calls on this function.
-We decode the arguments because they're base64 encoded, as well as get the receipt ID.
-And then we are only interested in those functions or calls that are setting some piece of arbitrary data to the keys of post as well as index.
-And so we end up with a post that hosts transactions, then we handle them based off of what they're actually doing.
-So in the transaction, we are creating a post, which we can figure out by doing this.
-We'll send it to a handler that handles post creation.
-If it's a comment creation, we'll handle it inside another function.
-And all of this may seem very convoluted, which it may actually be, and it's something that we're focusing on reducing the boilerplate for, as a lot of this might be the same from indexer to indexer.
-So the debugging functionality that we saw earlier is very helpful here to see if you're actually getting the right transactions out as you expect.
-So let's quickly check out the handle post creation handler and see what that's doing.
-So we get all this data that we need to create a post entry into our post table.
 Then we call context.graphql, which allows us to make arbitrary mutations and queries to our database that we provision for you.
 If you're interested in how to create GraphQL queries, there's a whole bunch of resources